 As HR leaders and/or 15Five account administrators, you can use 15Five to drive your company's goals forward.
 There are two ways to track "goals" in 15Five: Priorities on Check-ins and the Objectives feature.
 This article shares some best practices for managing your company's goals in 15Five.

-Two ways to set goals
+Two ways to set goals in 15Five

-The value of company-wide goals
+The value of company-wide objectives